4 Simple Tips To Reducing Stress EatingFeb 10, 2021

 Stress-related eating helps us escape or avoid difficult emotions.
 Research has shown that people who have higher cortisol levels are more likely to stress-eat as a way to cope.

-Our food choices change under stress, as well.
-People who feel stressed are more likely to pick items higher in fat and sugar, possibly because these foods are better at activating the reward response in our brains.
+It's no secret that when you are stressed, your food choices change.
+People who feel stressed are more likely to pick comfort foods that are higher in fat and sugar because these foods activate the reward response in our brains.

 Here are 4 Tips To Help You Reduce Stress Eating